DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 1. On each `variableValue()` / `variable()` call, the Cloud Bucketing Server SDKs fetch data from the [Bucketing API](/bucketing-api/) served by Cloudflare Workers at the edge.

-2. The Bucketing API calls the shared WebAssembly bucketing and segmentation library to combine user data, device data, and configuration data to bucket the user into features and variations to determine variable values.
+2. The Bucketing API calls the shared bucketing and segmentation library to combine user data, device data, and configuration data to bucket the user into features and variations to determine variable values.

 3. Event data is aggregated and sent to the Events API on an interval.